4 April 2015

 There are different types of flexible working arrangements but the main principle should be that it covers flexibility in terms of time and location.
 The following list is not exhaustive.

-The employee can make an application by using the form FW(A) supplied by BERR or they can put the application in writing to their employer.
+The employee can make an application by using the form FW(A) or they can put the application in writing to their employer.
+It is very advisable to seek guidance from your local branch when making any such applications.
 You will have to consider how your request can be fitted into your unit or work area, so give as much detail as possible relevant to your case.
-Complete and submit your application form requesting Flexible Working.
-Sign and date the form confirming you meet the eligibility criteria and then hand it to your line manager.
 Once you have handed in the completed form your manager should arrange a meeting within 28 days of your application.

 Your request can be rejected if you are unable to tick all the boxes on the application form to show you are eligible or the information you provide is incorrect.
 The line manager must have explored all avenues available to accommodate your request.
 If they are unable to accommodate your request the reason for rejection MUST be one of the following outlined:

-You have within 14 days of being notified of your rejection to work flexibly to appeal against the decision.
+If your application has been rejected, you have the right to appeal to work flexibly.
 You will need to fill in an appeals form outlining your reasons for appealing, sign and date the form and hand it to your line manager.
 The employment manager will arrange for the appointment of an independent person to hear your appeal.